Computer Security, Encryption & Authentication

 Encryption ≠ Hashing

 Encryption is reversible (you can decrypt).
 Hashing is one-way (you cannot reverse a hash).
-Passwords are typically hashed, not encrypted.
+Both are used together in Digital Signatures.

 Encrypt the word "PYTHON" using a Caesar cipher with key = 7.